-- How to set up such use case,
+How to set up such a use case,

-Companies face various problems and some of the ways to identify the current pain of your company include comparing your performance on basic metrics with industry benchmarks, or using the Online Retail Formula.
+Companies face various problems, and some ways to identify your company's current pain include comparing your performance on basic metrics with industry benchmarks or using the [Online Retail Formula](🔗).
 The conclusions from it usually lead to use cases focused on increasing revenue per visitor (RPV), conversion rate, average order value (AOV), etc. Increases in these metrics are considered solutions to problems.

 Use cases are most often based on an understanding of the conversion process.
 When you break the process down into granular steps, you can decide to improve a part of the process - with a use case.

-This thinking process during the setup can also help you at a later point, when tweaking the use case for another A/B test if the test ends up not performing as expected.
+This thinking process during the setup can also help you later when tweaking the use case for another A/B test if the test does not perform as expected.

-Determine how long the A/B test should run for before launching it.
-An A/B test has to run for a particular period of time before you can look at the results, safely make conclusions, and base actions on the data.
+Determine how long the A/B test should run before launching it.
+An A/B test has to run for a particular period before you can look at the results, safely make conclusions, and base actions on the data.

-The test should also run for at least 1 (ideally 2) full business cycles.
-A business cycle is a week in 95% of cases, and it is about capturing all kinds of customers, behavior, traffic, regular campaigns etc. Your start/stop times should start and stop at the same point in the business cycle.
-For example, running the test for 2 weeks and sending an exceptionally huge/successful newsletter at this time will skew the results.
+The test should also run for at least 1 (ideally 2) complete business cycle.
+A business cycle is a week in 95% of cases, and it is about capturing all kinds of customers, behavior, traffic, regular campaigns, etc. Your start/stop times should start and stop at the same point in the business cycle.
+For example, running the test for two weeks and sending an exceptionally huge/successful newsletter at this time will skew the results.